-You’ll ultimately find the best electric guitar under $200 with cheap Squier Affinity Telecaster.
+You’ll ultimately find the best electric guitar under $200 with a cheap Squier Affinity Telecaster.
 It’s offered at a modest price, but loaded with premium features even professional musicians won’t snub.
 It’s a solid-body guitar with a modern C-shaped neck profile to give you easy access to the 21-fret fretboard.

 Designed to be the best instrument in the market for budding guitarists, this is equipped with two single-coil Telecaster pickups to help you achieve the iconic Tele tone.
 The top-loaded bridge provides stable tuning, at the same time ease of changing the strings.
 From top to bottom, from the hardware to the tonewood used, this Tele is just amazing.